Control-M SaaS Migration

 Creating a LIBMEMSYM Control File

-This procedure describes how to create a LIBMEMSYM control file, which the Control-M SaaS Server Data Migration tool uses to replace your self-hosted %%LIBMEMSYM variable lists with SaaS pool variables.
+This procedure describes how to create a LIBMEMSYM control file, which the Control-M SaaS Server Data Migration tool uses to migrate the self-hosted %%LIBMEMSYM variable lists into corresponding SaaS pool variables.
 For more information, see List Variables.

 Begin